Back

 Udacity

 What is it?
-Udacity is an online institute that offers development, cybersecurity, and other courses related to IT.
+Udacity is an online institute that offers development, cybersecurity, and other IT-related courses.
 Their UI kit was made by Brad Wrage from the UI/UX design company Focus Lab.
 These guidelines are applicable both for web and mobile apps.

-See also 10 UI/UX design trends for startups to watch out in 2024
+See also 10 UI/UX design trends for startups to watch out for in 2025

 ui style guides